 Similarly, our recent focus on mindfulness and being present invokes a comparable distraction.
 It brings to mind an old(-ish) Zen aphorism: “It’s all well and good to be enlightened, but, if the light is on, who’s paying the bill?”
 This notion speaks to that same sense of how a perspective informed by a long vision brings meaning, while immediacy brings contentment and joy.

-We seek happiness thorough satisfying desires.
+We seek happiness through satisfying desires.
 We find meaning and a sense of purpose by bringing the past to bear on the present, propelling us into the future.
 Balancing our vision against the present moment may not always bring us joy, but will, in the end, create the context of a purposeful and gratifying life.

 © 2014 Michael J. Formica, All Rights Reserved